TryGhost/docs/content/install/debian.md

     - debian
     - rolling
     - deployment
+    - environment
 ---

-An ever-evolving guide for installing, configuring and running Ghost on your Debian **Testing** server, for use in staged deployments
+A rolling guide for installing, configuring and running Ghost on your Debian **Testing** environment, for use in staged deployments

 ## Overview

-This is an unofficial guide for self-hosting Ghost using the recommended stack on top of Debian Testing.
+This is an unofficial guide for self-hosting Ghost on top of the Debian Testing stack.
 If you're comfortable installing, maintaining and updating your own software, this is the place for you.
 By the end of this guide you'll have a fully configured Ghost install running in a staged environment using MySQL.

 This install is **not** suitable for [production use](/install/ubuntu/), [local use](/install/local/) or [contributing](/install/source/) to core.

 ## Prerequisites

-The unofficial recommended staged installation requires the following stack:
+The unofficial, staged installation requires the following stack:

 * Debian
 * NGINX (minimum of 1.9.5 for SSL)